vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 </actions>
 {% endhighlight %}

+You can see that we created a unique `id` for this action.
+A class for the should also be specified.
+A name and description will be `LayoutExporter`.
+The `<add-to-group ...>` tag is the one responsible for tying our action to the specific menu in IDEA.

 Obviously, we will need a class responsible for this action.
-Let's create some super simple action that will print project's name to the console.
+Let's make it super simple: it will print project's name to the console.
 You can notice that we inherit from `AnAction` class and override the `actionPerformed` method.
 {% highlight java %}